MSPH Program Overview

 Course List Code Title Credits PH.380.624 Maternal and Child Health Legislation and Programs (Term 2) 4 - Explain the role of quantitative and qualitative methods and sciences in describing and assessing a population’s health.

-Course List Code Title Credits Select one of the following: PH.380.600 Principles of Population Change 4 OR PH.552.604 Causes and Trends in Morbidity and Mortality 0.5 OR PH.380.765 Preventing Infant Mortality and Promoting the Health of Women, Infants and Children 3 - Discuss the science of primary, secondary, and tertiary prevention in population health, including health promotion, screening, etc.
+Course List Code Title Credits PH.340.721 Epidemiologic Inference in Public Health I 5 - Discuss the science of primary, secondary, and tertiary prevention in population health, including health promotion, screening, etc.

-Course List Code Title Credits Select one of the following: PH.340.721 Epidemiologic Inference in Public Health I 5 - Explain the critical importance of evidence in advancing public health knowledge.
+Course List Code Title Credits PH.340.721 Epidemiologic Inference in Public Health I 5 - Explain the critical importance of evidence in advancing public health knowledge.

-Course List Code Title Credits Select one of the following: PH.380.664 Reproductive and Perinatal Epidemiology (Term 4) 4 OR PH.552.606 The Critical Importance of Evidence in Advancing Public Health Knowledge 0.5 - Explain effects of environmental factors on a population’s health.
+Course List Code Title Credits PH.340.721 Epidemiologic Inference in Public Health I 5 - Explain effects of environmental factors on a population’s health.

-Course List Code Title Credits Select one of the following: PH.380.616 Child Health Epidemiology (Term 4) 3 OR PH.552.607 Essentials of Environmental Health 0.5 - Explain biological and genetic factors that affect a population’s health.
+Course List Code Title Credits PH.380.616 Child Health Epidemiology 3 OR PH.552.607 Essentials of Environmental Health 0.5 - Explain biological and genetic factors that affect a population’s health.

 Course List Code Title Credits PH.380.604 Life Course Perspectives on Health 4 - Explain behavioral and psychological factors that affect a population’s health.